AlBi-HHU/U251_ivGPCR/README.md

 * Any 64-bit Linux installation with [GLIBC 2.5](http://unix.stackexchange.com/a/120381) or newer (i.e. any Linux distribution that is newer than CentOS 6).
 * working `heinz` executable in your path.
 Install from [https://github.com/ls-cwi/heinz].
+* To visualize the results: `examine.jar`.
+Build from [https://github.com/AlBi-HHU/eXamine-stand-alone].

 ## Usage